ten-protocol/go-ten/design/Events_design.md

 * `NewHeads`
 * `Logs`

 The first seven methods match up with those on the Ethereum JSON-RPC spec, while the remaining three (`NewPendingTransactions`, `NewHeads` and `Logs`) are used to power the three types of subscriptions listed above.

+## Geth events implementation

-Obscuro gets this pub/sub functionality for free because we reuse Geth's RPC layer.
+Obscuro gets access to Geth's pub/sub functionality for free because it reuses Geth's RPC layer.
 This PR shows a working example of a subscription API and client in Obscuro: https://github.com/obscuronet/go-obscuro/pull/604.

 The events API and supporting code is implemented in the `eth/filters` package.
 It's possible we could reuse this code wholesale.
 We could use the `func NewFilterAPI(backend Backend, lightMode bool, timeout time.Duration) *FilterAPI` constructor, passing in our own implementation of the `filters.Backend` interface:

 ```
 type Backend interface {